jaidevxb/appliance-buddy/README.md

    - Set the publish directory to `dist/`
    - Add the `VITE_API_URL` environment variable pointing to your backend

+### Railway Deployment (Single Service)

+This project can also be deployed as a single service on Railway:

+1. **Single Service Deployment**:
+   - Create a new Web Service on Railway
+   - Connect your GitHub repository
+   - Railway will automatically detect and use the [railway.json](file:///d:/appliance-buddy/railway.json) configuration
+   - Add the required environment variables

+For detailed instructions, see [SINGLE_SERVICE_DEPLOYMENT.md](file:///d:/appliance-buddy/SINGLE_SERVICE_DEPLOYMENT.md)

 ### Vercel Deployment (Alternative for Frontend)

 1. Connect your GitHub repository to Vercel